 Comments Should Be Displayed with the Older/Newer Comments at the Top of Each Page

 Email Me Whenever

-The four options in the Email Me Whenever section include
+There are five options in the Email Me Whenever section:

 Anyone posts a comment